SweetPinkMilkTea/shenzhia/README.md

 Custom Emojis are an integral part of Shenzhia by visualizing a lot of data in a more digestible format than simply dumping text everywhere.
 However, for them to function, they have to be set first.

 A bot can use an emoji reference (e.g. `<:bingus:1228965645262258207>`) to display custom emojis.
-The only condition to this is that either:
-- The Emoji is in a server the bot is also in
-- The Emoji has been added to the bot itself in the Discord Developer Portal

-If neither of these conditions are met, the reference will be displayed in plain text.

 To get Emoji references:

-- Send a message with a Backslash in front of the emoji. or
+- Send a message with a Backslash in front of the emoji in a Server the App and Emoji is in.

+or

 - Press the "Copy Markdown" button of the Emoji in the Emoji Section of your Application

 > [!NOTE]
+> For a bot to use a custom emoji, the emoji has to be in the same server where the app is in, or has to get added to the application itself.
 > If you are using multiple applications interchangeably, the second option will lead to only one app being able to use assigned Emojis.

 On first run setup, every Emoji utilized is asked to be assigned by pasting in the references obtained during Emoji creation.